VMatrix1900/draft-cats-method-analysis/draft-shi-cats-analysis-of-metric-distribution.md

 # Option 1: Centralized C-SMA + Centralized C-PS

-The computing metric can be collected internally by a centralized cloud monitor of the cloud platform.
+The computing metrics can be collected internally with a hosting infrastructure by a centralized monitor of the hosting infrastructure.
 Various tools such as Prometheus for this purpose.
-The cloud monitor can pass the metric to the network controller.
-Then the network controller calculate the optimal path and distribute the path to the CATS ingress router.
-The ingress router just need to steer the flow to the path.
+The monitor can pass the metrics to a network controller, which behaves as a C-PS.
+Then, the network controller calculates the optimal path and distribute the paths to CATS ingress routers.
+When a service request arrives at the CATS ingress router, it just steers the request to the path.
 The network controller distributed the metric update to the C-PS using south-bound protocol.

 # Option 2: Centralized C-SMA + Distributed C-PS

 Similar to option 1, the network controller does not calculate the path.
-It just passes the computing metric received from the cloud monitor to the C-PS in the CATS ingress router.
-The C-PS at each CATS ingress router will calculate the best path independently.
+It just passes the computing metrics received from the cloud monitor to the C-PS embedded in a CATS ingress router.
+The C-PS at each CATS ingress router will proceed with path computation locally.

 # Option 3: Distributed C-SMA + Centralized C-PS

 The C-SMA can be deployed in a distributed way.
-For example, C-SMA running at each site collects the computing metric of the service instance running in the site.
-Then it reports the metric to the network controller.
-The network controller calculates the best path and distribute the path to the CATS ingress router.
+For example, C-SMA running at each site collects the computing metrics of the service instances running in a site.
+Then, it reports the metrics to a network controller, which behaved as a C-PS.
+The network controller calculates the best path for a service and distribute the path to a CATS ingress router.

 # Option 4: Distributed C-SMA + Distributed C-PS

-Similar to option 3, each C-SMA collect the computing metric of each site.
+Similar to option 3, each C-SMA collects the computing metrics of each site.
 Then it needs to distribute the metric to C-PS at each ingress router.
 It can do so directly or through a network controller.

-# Comparison
+# Comparaison

 |  | Option 1 | Option 2 | Option 3 | Option 4 |
 |------+-------+------+-------+----|